Michielvde1253/skyrama-private-server/README.md

 # Skyrama Private Server

-A simple server for the game Skyrama.
-Not all features have been implemented, and the ones that are may contain bugs.
-All help is welcome :)
+Skyrama Private Server is an attempt to create a custom server for Skyrama, a Bigpoint game.
+Not all features have been implemented, and the ones that are likely contain bugs.
+All help is welcome!

+The way this server works is, least to say, kind of primitive.
+Data gets stored in JSON files directly on your pc instead of using a proper database.
+It does run just fine, however!
+In the future data storing might easily be upgraded if needed.

-Besides that, keep in mind that passwords are not properly encrypted at the moment!
-So I highly recommend you choose a unique password you DON'T use for any other services.
+Keep in mind that although passwords should be properly encrypted/hashed, it is recommended to not use a password you use for any other services.

 ## Legal Issues